Azure/cloud-scale-data-for-devs-guide/docs/foreword.md

 ---
-title: Azure Cosmos DB Java Developer Guide
+title: Cloud-Scale Data for Spring Developers
-description: Learn how the Azure Cosmos DB Java Developer Guide can help you bring cloud-native Java applications to Azure. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022
+description: Learn how the Cloud-Scale Data for Spring Developers Quick Start Guide can help you bring cloud-native Java applications to Azure. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022